carmensalas14/se-unit-6/lesson-2-fetch_api/practice/README.md

 # Lesson 6.2 Practice: XHR vs. Fetch, Get Requests, & Promises
 ## Directions
 Respond to written responses directly in this markdown file.
 Use `practice.js` for coding challenge solutions.

 **1. Which portion of this URL is the query string?
 What is the purpose of the query string in this particular example?**
   `'https://itunes.apple.com/search?artist=Janelle%20Monáe'`

+  - '?artist=Janelle%20Monáe' is the query string in this link.
+The purpose of the query string is to be more specific about what part of the page you want to visit.

 **2. Reference the code snippet below.
 Why would an engineer decide to create the higher order function `sendHttpRequest()` and then invoke it within `getData()` and `sendData()`?

 	```javascript